-I. INTRODUCTION & APPLICABILITY
+1. INTRODUCTION & APPLICABILITY

-The Central Bank of The Bahamas ("the Central Bank") is responsible for the licensing, regulation and supervision of banks and trust companies operating in and from within The Bahamas.
-The Central Bank of The Bahamas (Amendment) Act, 2006 ("the CBA"), the Banks and Trust Companies Regulation (Amendment) Act, 2006 ("the BTCRA") and the Banks and Trust Companies (Private Trust Companies) Regulations, 2007 ("the PTCR") provide for the regulation of Private Trust Companies ("PTCs").

-These Guidelines outline the Central Bank's policy with regard to the approval of Registered Representatives of PTCs and their ongoing regulation and supervision.
+- 1.1 The Central Bank of The Bahamas ("the Central Bank") is responsible for the licensing, regulation and supervision of banks and trust companies operating in and from within The Bahamas.
+The Central Bank of The Bahamas (Amendment) Act, 2006 ("the CBA"), the Banks and Trust Companies Regulation (Amendment) Act, 2006 ("the BTCRA"), the Banks and Trust Companies (Private Trust Companies) Regulations, 2007, ("the PTCR") and the Banks and Trust Companies (Private Trust Companies) (Amendment) Regulations, 2012 ("PTCAR") provide for the regulation of Private Trust Companies ("PTCs"). - 1.2 These Guidelines outline the Central Bank's policy with regard to the approval of Registered Representatives of PTCs and their ongoing regulation and supervision.
 They also provide general information on PTCs and necessary requirements for their establishment.

-II.
-DEFINITIONS
+2. DEFINITIONS

-Bahamas Agent is a Registered Representative who provides administrative services to a PTC under a service agreement.

-Designated Person is the individual or individuals (whether living or deceased) described as such within a Designating Instrument provided that if more than one Designated Person is described as such, each Designated Person must be related to a Designated Person so described by consanguinity or some other family relationship.
+- 2.1 Bahamas Agent is a Registered Representative who provides administrative services to a PTC under a service agreement. - 2.2 Designated Person is the individual or individuals (whether living or deceased) described as such within a Designating Instrument provided that if more than one Designated Person is described as such, each Designated Person must be related to a Designated Person so described by consanguinity or some other family relationship.
 Settlors of assets administered by a PTC must be related to a Designated Person(s).
-A Designated Person may also be a settlor of such assets.

-A Designating Instrument is an instrument in the form specified in the First Schedule to the PTCR.

-Private Trust Company is a company incorporated under the provisions of the Companies Act or the International Business Companies Act, which by its Memorandum and Articles of Association

-- i. acts as a trustee only for a trust or trusts created or to be created by or at the direction of a Designated Person(s) or an individual or individuals who are related by consanguinity or other family relationships to the Designated Person described within the Designating Instrument or, if there is more than one Designated Person so described, to a Designated Person, which Designated Person or Designated Persons need not be named in such company's Memorandum and/or Articles of Association; - ii. is required to have a Registered Representative; and - iii. is not the subject of a notice of withdrawal made under section 4(7) of the BTCRA.

-A Registered Representative is either (i) a licensee of the Central Bank or (ii) a Financial and Corporate Service Provider (duly licensed under the Financial and Corporate Services Providers Act, 2000 ("the FCSPA") whose business is limited to acting as a Registered Representative and who has been approved by the Governor to provide private trust services pursuant to Section 3 of the BTCRA.
+A Designated Person may also be a settlor of such assets. - 2.3 A Designating Instrument is an instrument in the form specified in the First Schedule to the PTCR - 2.4 Private Trust Company is a company incorporated under the provisions of the Companies Act or the International Business Companies Act, which by its Memorandum and Articles of Association - i. acts as a trustee only for a trust or trusts created or to be created by or at the direction of a Designated Person(s) or an individual or individuals who are related by consanguinity or other family relationships to the Designated Person described within the Designating Instrument or, if there is more than one Designated Person so described, to a Designated Person, which Designated Person or Designated Persons need not be named in such company's Memorandum and/or Articles of Association; - ii. is required to have a Registered Representative; and - iii. is not the subject of a notice of withdrawal made under section 4(7) of the BTCRA. - A Registered Representative is either (i) a licensee of the Central Bank or (ii) a Financial and Corporate Service Provider (duly licensed under the Financial and Corporate Services Providers Act, 2000 ("the FCSPA") whose business is limited to acting as a Registered Representative and who has been approved by the Governor to provide private trust services pursuant to Section 3 of the BTCRA.
 A licensee or an approved Financial and Corporate Service Provider may authorise one of its officers, who must be resident in The Bahamas, to provide one or more of these services:

 - i. secretary of a PTC;

 - ii. director of a PTC; or

 - iii.
 Bahamas Agent of a PTC.

-Special director means a person (who need not necessarily be resident in The Bahamas) of good reputation who also possesses at least five years' experience in a discipline relevant to the administration of trusts which, in this context, shall include one or more of law, finance, commerce, investment management or accountancy.
+- 2.6 Special director means a person (who need not necessarily be resident in The Bahamas) of good reputation who also possesses at least five years' experience in a discipline relevant to the administration of trusts which, in this context, shall include one or more of law, finance, commerce, investment management or accountancy.

-III.
-PURPOSE
+3. PURPOSE